microchip-pic-avr-examples/pic18f56q71-mtch9010-dynamic-cfg-change/Enhanced_Configuration_Mode/README.md

 # MTCH9010 Dynamic Enhanced Configuration Change Using the PIC18F56Q71 Microcontroller with MCC Melody

-This MPLAB® X project shows how to dynamically change the configuration for MTCH9010 using the Enhanged Configuration Mode.
-The PIC18F56Q71 microcontroller is used as a host device and the configuration is realiased using the Universal Asynchronous Receiver Transmitter (UART) peripheral.
+This MPLAB® X project shows how to dynamically change the configuration for MTCH9010 using the Enhanced Configuration Mode.
+The PIC18F56Q71 microcontroller is used as a host device and the configuration is realized using the Universal Asynchronous Receiver Transmitter (UART) peripheral.

 ## Related Documentation
 - [MTCH9010 Product Page](https://www.microchip.com/en-us/product/MTCH9010?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_PIC18-Q71&utm_content=pic18f56q71-mtch9010-dynamic-cfg-change-github&utm_bu=MCU08)